tafiya/ecomerce-product-review-client/README.md

 - * Password Security: If custom authentication is used, ensure that passwords are hashed before storing them in the database for security purposes.

 ### Frontend (React)
-- React Hooks: Use React hooks such as useState, useEffect, and useContext for managing state within the application.
+- React Hooks: Use React hooks such as useState, useEffect, and useContext to manage the state within the application.
 - Custom Hooks: Create custom hooks for specific functionalities to enhance code reusability and maintainability.
-- State Management: Implement more complex state management if needed, using tools like Context API or Redux to manage the application's state effectively.
+- State Management: Implement more complex state management if needed, using tools like Context API to manage the application's state effectively.

 ### Backend (Node.js)
 - Database Integration: Use a database (e.g., MongoDB) to persist product, review, and user data
 - Authentication and Authorization: Implement user authentication and authorization using JWT-based authentication to secure user data and endpoints.
-- API Endpoints: Add endpoints for managing product reviews, including liking/disliking reviews and handling replies.
+- API Endpoints: Add endpoints for managing product reviews.

 ## 🛠 Technology:
 * Frontend: HTML, CSS, JavaScript (React.js)